rswinkle/PortableGL/README.md

 On Windows you can grab the zip you want from the same releases page linked above.

-I use premake generated makefiles that I include in the repo, but you should be able to use them on Windows and Mac too under the right circumstances.

-If you have premake4 or premake5 (still in beta), you can try [generating](https://github.com/premake/premake-4.x/wiki/Premake_Quick_Start) different [project](https://premake.github.io/docs/Using-Premake/) files for your preferred IDE/platform but I've never done it.
-When I've tested on Windows I built it in [MSYS2](https://www.msys2.org/) using my normal makefiles.
+I use premake generated makefiles that I include in the repo which I use on Linux.
+I have used these same Makefiles to build under [MSYS2](https://www.msys2.org/) on Windows.
+However, at least for now, even though PortableGL and all the examples and demos are cross platform, I don't officially support building them on other platforms.
+I've thought about removing the premake scripts from the repo entirely and just leaving the Makefiles to make that clearer but decided not to for the benefit of those who want to modify it for themselves to handle different platforms and build systems.

+To sum up, the only thing that should be guaranteed to build and run anywhere out of the box with no extra effort on your part are the regression tests since they don't depend on anything.

 Modifying
 =========